 2005-06 Annual Report (PDF (413.8 KB)

 Please Note: Care should be taken when comparing or interpreting the figures of individual Councils.
-Also, it often is not meaningful to view data without an understanding or explanation of the differing financial and asset management strategies and targets of each Council.
+Also, it is often not meaningful to view data without an understanding or explanation of the differing financial and asset management strategies and targets of each Council.
 Interested readers are encouraged to contact individual Councils for further information.

 2013-14 Database Reports (PDF 154.3 KB)